-- Using ribbon, tie the pages together, knotting one ribbon securely around each pair of holes.
+- Tie the pages together with the ribbon, knotting one ribbon securely around each pair of holes.

-- Make the cover.
+- It's time to make the cover!
 You can cut out felt letters or use a fabric marker to write the title right on the felt.

 - Now, make a plan for each page.
 For a Passover book, choose a theme in keeping with the celebration.
 Here are some example pages to get the creative juices flowing: